textGamex/Moder/README.md

     Moder
 </h1>

-Moder is a visual editor for HOI4 (Hearts of Iron IV)  that simplifies Mod development , Based on .NET Core and Avalonia, supports Windows and Linux platforms
+Moder is a visual and Cross-platform editor for HOI4 (Hearts of Iron IV)  that simplifies Mod development , Based on .NET Core and Avalonia, supports Windows and Linux platforms

 ## Runtime environment requirements